Cyenia/MacroChaining/README.md

 # MacroChaining
-MacroChaining is a FFXIV Dalamud plugin runs your macros in a loop
+MacroChaining is a FFXIV Dalamud plugin that runs your macros in a loop

 ## Installation
 ```